 - John P. Holdren, Assistant to the President for Science and Technology

-- Allison Macfarlane, Chairman, Nuclear Regulatory Commission
+- Allison Macfarlane, former Chairman, Nuclear Regulatory Commission

 - Daniel Poneman, former Deputy Secretary of Energy